 We love making easy and delicious side dishes, and this one tops the list.
 It has the perfect mix to be your favorite side dish on the table.
-It is flavorful, crunchy, healthy, and ease to prepare.
-To indulge you even more, we recommend you pair them with Garlic Sesame Chicken, Roasted Beef Tenderloin or Slow Cooker Corned Beef.
+It is flavorful, crunchy, healthy, and easy to prepare.
+To indulge you, even more, we recommend you pair them with Garlic Sesame Chicken, Roasted Beef Tenderloin or Slow Cooker Corned Beef.

 Roasted Brussels Sprouts

-Roasted Brussels Sprouts are flavorful and taste delicious, and go well with any main dishes on the table.
-The great thing about them is how simple and effortless is to prepare them.
-You basically take some fresh Brussels sprouts, clean, cut them in half, season with olive oil, salt and pepper, and roast them in the oven.
+Baked Brussels Sprouts are flavorful and taste delicious, and go well with any main dishes on the table.
+The great thing about them is how simple and effortless it is to prepare them.
+You basically take some fresh Brussels sprouts, clean, cut them in half, season with olive oil, salt, and pepper, and roast them in the oven.

 Roasting them is the perfect way to bring out the delicious nutty flavors, and make them crisp and crunchy.
 We have tried many variations of cooking Brussels sprouts, and we believe that roasting them is the ultimate way to go.
 If you want to add a little extra flavor to them, add some Parmesan cheese or bacon when cooking.

-How to make the perfect Roasted Brussels Sprouts?
+How to make the perfect oven Roasted Brussels Sprouts?

 - Preheat oven to 425 degrees F.

 - Cut off the brown ends of the brussels sprouts.
 Pull off any yellow and dry leaves, and slice sprouts in half lengthwise.

 - In a large bowl, toss Brussels sprouts with 4 tablespoons of olive oil, kosher salt, and pepper, coat well.